 Simmons & Simmons’ international financial markets litigation group focuses exclusively on contentious work for financial institutions.
 Members of the group work alongside our non-contentious and transactional financial markets lawyers and have constant exposure to the business of financial institutions.
 As a result, they are not only first class contentious lawyers but have a real understanding of the financial markets and the needs of financial institutions.

 Our practice reflects the firm’s non-contentious financial markets practice.
-We therefore work mainly on high value, complex matters for investment banks, clearing banks, investment and fund managers, securities houses, commodities and futures brokers and dealers, general insurance and life assurance companies and other financial institutions operating in the international financial markets.
+We therefore work mainly on high value, complex matters for investment banks, clearing banks, investment and fund managers, securities houses, commodities and futures brokers and dealers, and other financial institutions operating in the international financial markets.

 International expertise and service

 The group is an international team across EMEA and Asia and is experienced in managing complex, cross-border matters for our clients.

 You can choose how you access our thinking and experience

 We put our knowledge and experience at our clients’ disposal wherever we can. elexica, the firm’s award winning online legal resource, provides access to the group’s articles, commentary, client bulletins and microsites focused on this area, including a timeline which is designed to allow clients to track major finance litigation throughout Europe and Asia.
 The group regularly provides bespoke training for clients in their own offices.

 We were the first large city firm to integrate a specialist corporate crime capability into our litigation practice which provides “sharp end” guidance and representation in relation to FCA, SFO and European criminal and regulatory prosecutions or investigations.